sdr-enthusiasts/docker-shipfeeder/README.md

 Replace the `SHARING_KEY`, `SERIAL_NUMBER`, and `RTLSDR_DEVICE_SERIAL` with the appropriate values.
 You can use `rtl_test` to see which devices and device serials are connected to your machine, or `rtl_eeprom` to rename the device's serial number.

+In `SX_EXTRA_OPTIONS`, the `-p` directive indicates the PPM value of your SDR.
+Adapt it to your needs.

 ## Claiming Your ShipXplorer Receiver

 Once your container is up and running, you should claim your receiver.